rainforestapp/queue_classic_plus/README.md

 Jobs::UpdateMetrics.do 'type_b' # enqueues job as the arguments are different.
 ```

+#### Transaction

+By default, all QueueClassicPlus jobs are executed in a PostgreSQL
+transaction.
+This decision was made because most jobs are usually
+pretty small and it's preferable to have all the benefits of the
+transaction.
+You can optionally specify a postgres statement timeout
+(in seconds) for all transactions with the environment variable
+`POSTGRES_STATEMENT_TIMEOUT`.

+You can disable this feature on a per job basis in the following way:

 ```ruby
 class Jobs::NoTransaction < QueueClassicPlus::Base
   # Don't run the perform method in a transaction